 Learning Circles

 Learning Circles are small collaborative groups of instructors who meet together to read and discuss teaching topics of interest.
+Learning Circles are open to all faculty, staff, and students engaged in the teaching excellence community.
 Participants in the learning circles (or communities of inquiry) engage with a book or selected readings, and then lend their unique viewpoints from different disciplines and teaching experiences not only to discuss the content and build comradery but also to consider how they can implement the ideas and concepts they're discussing into the context of their own classrooms.

 Learning Circles logo